-Today, Fintech solutions appear on the market every day providing a wide range of services previously unavailable to consumers.
-The core benefits of such solutions for consumers are on-demand availability, convenience, better user experience, and better prices.
-On the other hand, businesses benefit from greater amounts of data generated by users helping companies to analyze it and draw better insights to stimulate the development.
+Today, new Fintech solutions appear on the market every day providing a wide range of services previously unavailable to consumers.
+The core benefits of such solutions for consumers are convenience, on-demand availability, better user experience, and better prices.
+Moreover, businesses benefit from greater amounts of data generated by users helping companies to analyze it and draw better insights to stimulate the development.

 However, in both cases Fintech solutions have downsides.
 While data abundance is good for forecasting and service improvements, it also creates threats of security breaches.
 The same goes for the integration of Fintech solutions with traditional financial services.
 Data transfer between these two entities forms the core of many business models.
 Nevertheless, more data means higher interests of cybercriminals.

 Thus, companies face the challenges of security in Fintech, and in this article, SOLVVE will highlight the key challenges for Fintech and the ways to overcome them that are already available for companies to use.

 Many Fintech solutions come as mobile or web applications to facilitate transactions, often operating in real time and automating many tedious and routine tasks.
 All the user is left to do is to verify the action with a fingerprint or tap a button.
 To achieve this level of convenience applications need to have access to user profiles and highly-personal details, including biometric identifiers, creating weak spots for potential security breaches.
 The protection of digital identities is a pressing issue for many Fintech companies.